-Like many writers (I suspect), I have a laptop stuffed with snatches of writing and story outlines, ideas I’ve been exploring, thoughts I’ve spilled out, tens of thousands of words as yet unseen.
-Some of my most brutal writing is there: resentments, pain and desire.
+Like many writers (I suspect), I have a laptop stuffed with snatches of ideas I’ve been exploring: tens of thousands of words as yet unseen.
+It’s there that the creatures from my darker corners are allowed to come creeping out.

 As Lidia Yuknavitch says: ‘What is underneath what you want?
 And what is underneath that?’

-I want to explore the bittersweet: things we rarely dare look at, feelings intense and wild and violent and unexplainable.
-On the page, I can play out anything my heart desires, explore anything, be anything.
+Through erotic fiction, I want to explore what is intense and violent and unexplainable.
+On the page, I can explore anything, be anything.

 If you’d like to purchase my works, you’ll find them here

 To join my reader group, receiving the occasional email of gossip and giveaways, sign up here